KnowledgeCaptureAndDiscovery/ClinicalTrials_KB/README.md

 # clinincal_trials
-Repository for stroring all work done for comparing clinical trials
+Repository for storing all work done for comparing clinical trials